getkeops/keops/doc/python/installation.rst

 4. *`NVIDIA PyPI packages <https://pypi.org/project/cuda-toolkit/>`_*: installed
    with the ``cuda-toolkit[all]`` module from PyPI.
-Some of these packages are also pulled in by PyTorch, but the solution is still fragile.
-Indeed, CUDA 12 packages have historically missed the ``crt`` header directory needed by PyKeOps, so they do not work.
-CUDA 13 packages fix this layout, but may require a recent distribution and can still lead to cryptic runtime errors on Ubuntu 24.04 LTS.
+Some of these packages are also pulled in by PyTorch, making this solution fragile as multiple versions of the cuda-toolkit can co-exist in the same virtual environment.
+For instance, Torch may install CUDA 12 packages while the user manually installs CUDA 13 packages...

 Using NVIDIA PyPI packages works on Arch Linux.
 The following command:

 .. prompt:: bash $
+  python -m venv keops_venv
+  source keops_venv/bin/activate

+  pip install pykeops
   PYKEOPS_VERBOSE=0 python -c "import pykeops; pykeops.config.cuda.print_all()" | head -n 9

 yields the detection of a system-wide CUDA installation under ``/opt/cuda``: